Barre/ZeroFS/README.md

 > Thus, if there is a network partition, one has to choose between consistency or availability.

+The "network partition" in CAP assumes nodes can't coordinate.
+But if nodes don't NEED to coordinate because the storage layer handles it, then you've sidestepped the constraint.

-It seems that we are able to maintain all three CAP properties in case of network paritions.
+It seems that we are able to maintain all three CAP properties in case of network partitions.

 If anyone has a rebutal for this please open an issue! :)